arachnocid/ObjectImpactFramework/README.md

 - **Filter Note**: An object must be defined by at least one of the three parameters - `formIDs`, `editorIDs`, `formLists`, `formTypes`, `keywords` - for the event to work. **Warning:** Equivalents with the `Not` ending do *not* count.
 - **Effect Additional Fields Note**: Make sure you check whether the effect requires the presence of the `items` field.
 Without specifying and filling out this field (at least with one identifier or, if the effect does not support identifiers, with any available field), the effect will *not* work.
 - **Priority Note**: Place effects with `"Remove"` and `"Swap"` prefixes at the very end of the event, otherwise the removed object may not have time to call other effects on itself before gets deleted.
 - **Non-collidable Objects Note**: Only `flora` and `tree` hits are supported.
-Since the system is based on workarounds and math, in rare cases it may behave unexpectedly and some impacts will be ignored.
+Since the system is based on workarounds and math, in rare cases it may behave unexpectedly, for example, it is difficult to hit sprawling non-collidable trees. **Warning:** When using melee attacks, the effect may sometimes occur before the attack animation is played.
 - You can modify existing JSON files without quitting the game, edit the file and reload the save.

 ---